testingisdocumenting/znai/td-documentation-docs/documentation/visuals/smart-bullet-points.md

 * Learn Machine Learning

-# Presentation only type
+# Presentation Only

 If you want to change bullets type only for presentation use:

     :include-meta: {presentationBulletListType: "BulletsListType"}

-# HorizontalStripes
+# Horizontal Stripes

 Following bullet points will be rendered as horizontal striped, but only in presentation mode.